 Tsunamis are disturbances to the ocean causing long waves and fast displacement of the water.
 In fact, tsunamis generally follow an earthquake that takes place on the ocean floor.
 As the earthquake occurs, water in the ocean is displaced in all directions as a result of the seismic waves.
-As the tsunami approaches land where the water is more shallow, the wave can grow 100 feet tall or greater!
+As the tsunami approaches grow 100 feet tall or greater!
 The large amount of water within a tsunami can cause flooding, which makes them dangerous for people on the shoreline.
 Sometimes, nature has a natural warning system that a tsunami is coming - some examples include sounds resembling a freight train, or the water lowers more than normal.
 People in the path of a tsunami must get to higher ground and move as far away from the shoreline as possible.